Selected Projects

 2014

-This new three level home is located on a corner, narrow, sloping site at the east end of South Perth, Western Australia, and has sweeping panoramic views of the Swan River and Perth City, from Kings Park to the Darling Ranges.
+This three level home is located on a corner, narrow, sloping site and has sweeping panoramic views of the Swan River and Perth City, from Kings Park to the Darling Ranges.
+The architectural response creates a house with strong connections between the internal and external spaces, and where each room takes advantage of the spectacular views.

 Spindrift Cove